Not enough deposits: Merchant Cash Advance Declined.

 Multilevel Marketing and Pyramid Sales.

-Challenged industries are similar elevated scrutiny industries.
-Underwriting will consider them, but under a tougher review and approval process because of the industry they are in.
+Challenged industries are similar to those that get elevated scrutiny.
+Underwriting will consider them, but under a tougher approval process because of what they do.

 Lenders have to make a decision and approval amount based on their real income, or net income.